wandb/docs/docs/guides/registry/intro.md

 - Use [tags](./organize-with-tags.md) to label, group, and discover assets in your Registry.

 ## How it works

-Track and publish your staged artifacts to W&B Registry in a few steps:
+Each organization initially contains two registries that you can use to organize your model artifacts and dataset artifacts called "Models" and "Datasets", respectively.
+You can create [additional registries to organize artifacts based on your organization's needs](./registry_types.md).

+Each [registry](./configure_registry.md) consists of one or more [collections](./create_collection.md).
+Each collection represents a distinct tasks or use cases.

+As an example, the proceeding code snippet demonstrates how to log and link a fake artifact model called "my_model.txt" to a collection named "new-collection" in the [default (or core) "Models" registry](./registry_types.md).
+To do this, you need to:

-1. Log an artifact version: In your training or experiment script, add a few lines of code to save the artifact to a W&B run.
+1. Log an artifact version to W&B with `wandb.run.init()`.
+2. Specify the name of the collection you want to link your artifact version to.
-2. Link to registry: Bookmark the most relevant and valuable artifact version by linking it to a registry.
+2. Link the artifact version to the registry.

-The following code snippet demonstrates how to log and link a model to the model registry inside W&B Registry:
+Copy and paste the proceeding code snippet into a Python script and run it to log and link an artifact version to the **Models** registry:

 ```python
 import wandb